wildcardjoker/PlayersGuide/Part4/level52/FinalBattle/README.md

 - Start the first battle's skeleton with a dagger equipped.
 This one was prepared for battle.
 - Put two daggers in the team inventory for the second battle.
 Both skeletons will be able to use a dagger, but they will have to equip it first.
 These two were less prepared.
 - **Optional**: If you did *The Game's Status*, consider showing what gear each character has equipped.

+## Expansion: Stolen Inventory

+**Requires that you have done either *Items* or *Gear***

+This feature will allow us to have a basic loot system.
+When a character dies, the opposing side should immediately recover the dead character's equipped gear.
+When the monster party is eliminated, the monster party's unequipped gear and items should be transferred to the hero party.

+Id you only did *Items* or *Gear*, some of the objectives below will not apply to you.
+Do the ones that apply.

+### Stolen Inventory Objectives

+- If you did the *Items* challenge, when a party is eliminated, transfer all items from the losing party's inventory items to the winning party.
+Display a message that indicates which items have been acquired. **Note**: It is okay only to do this when the hero party wins.
+When the monster party wins a battle, the game ends.
+- If you did the *Gear* challenge, when a party is eliminated, transfer all unequipped gear from the losing party's inventory to the winning party.
+Display a message that indicates when gear has been acquired.
+- If you did the *Gear* challenge, when a character is eliminated, transfer any equipped gear to the winning party's inventory.
+Display a message that states gear that was acquired.